KTamas03/citibike-tableau-challenge/README.md

 ## citibike-tableau-challenge
 **Module 18 Challenge - Citibike**

-In this scenario, as a new lead analyst for the New York Citi Bike program I was tasked with building an interactive Tableau workbook and provide valuable insights into the program.
+In this scenario, as a new lead analyst for the New York Citi Bike program I was tasked with building an interactive Tableau Public Workbook and provide valuable insights into the program.

 I chose to focus on Jersey City data from July 2022 to July 2023 inclusive.
 The data was in the form of csv files that were zipped and sourced from: https://citibikenyc.com/system-data.